-Poster sessions are held on Sunday and Monday, with a unique round of presentations each evening.
-During the designated poster sessions times, attendees have the opportunity to speak with the poster presenters.
+Poster sessions are held on Sunday and Monday, with different presentations offered each evening.
+During these sessions, attendees have the opportunity to speak with the poster presenters.
 Participants are invited to present posters on new programs, projects, or recent research.
-Posters will be available to view throughout the Workshop and downloadable as a PDF from the Natural Hazards Center website.
+Posters can be viewed throughout the Workshop or downloaded as a PDF on the Natural Hazards Center website.

-Networking roundtables do NOT involve presentations by panelists, but instead are designed to encourage open dialogue and offer networking opportunities for everyone who attends.
+Networking roundtables do NOT involve presentations by panelists, but instead encourage open dialogue and offer networking opportunities for everyone who attends.

-These Sunday afternoon listening sessions will provide a brief overview of federal policy updates or ongoing research efforts.
-Facilitators will then use the bulk of the time to gather feedback from attendees.
-These sessions invite participants to have a voice in shaping policies, tools, and other outcomes.
+These Sunday afternoon sessions will provide a brief overview of federal policy updates or ongoing research efforts.
+Facilitators will then use the bulk of the time to gather feedback from attendees, allowing participants to have a voice in shaping policies, tools, and other outcomes.

 Welcome and Self-Introductions

 On Monday morning, Natural Hazards Center Director Lori Peek will formally open the 49th Annual Natural Hazards Workshop with a brief orientation to the meeting.
 We will then turn to the long-standing tradition of self-introductions.
 Everyone who is able should be ready to stand and say their name and affiliation to get the Workshop going.
 Please don’t forget, this Workshop is an AFZ – Acronym Free Zone!

 After the Monday morning self-introductions, the keynote speaker delivers a 45-minute presentation that focuses on this year’s theme and provides the larger context for the Workshop.